SYM Investor Alert: A Securities Fraud Class Action Lawsuit Has Been Filed Against Symbotic Inc. - Contact Kessler Topaz Meltzer & Check, LLP

 (MENAFN- GlobeNewsWire - Nasdaq) RADNOR, Pa., Dec.
-20, 2024 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP ( ) informs investors that a securities class action lawsuit has been filed in the United States District Court for the District of Massachusetts against Symbotic Inc. (“Symbotic”) (NASDAQ: SYM) on behalf of those who purchased or otherwise acquired Symbotic securities between February 8, 2024, and November 26, 2024, inclusive (the“Class Period”).
-The lead plaintiff deadline is February 3, 2025.
-CONTACT KESSLER TOPAZ MELTZER & CHECK, LLP: If you suffered Symbotic losses, you may CLICK HERE or copy and paste this link into your browser:
+22, 2024 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP ( ) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against MGP Ingredients, Inc. (“MGPI”) (NASDAQ: MGPI) on behalf of those who purchased or otherwise acquired MGPI common stock between May 4, 2023, and October 30, 2024, inclusive (the“Class Period”).
+The lead plaintiff deadline is February 14, 2025.
+CONTACT KESSLER TOPAZ MELTZER & CHECK, LLP: If you suffered MGPI losses, you may CLICK HERE or copy and paste this link into your browser:

 You can also contact attorney href="" rel="nofollow" target="_blank" title=""> Jonathan Naji, Esq. by calling (484) 270-1453 or by email at ... .